I.D. (1995 film): Plot

 In the next round of the FA Cup, Shadwell are drawn away at local rivals, Wapping.
 Before the game, Bob convinces John and Trevor to come with them to where the home fans are in order to start a fight.
 Martin and Nik call them mad and the rest of the gang head off to the away end.
-Trevor sees one of the Shadwell hooligans with a machete, panics and leaves.
+When Trevor sees one of the Shadwell hooligans with a machete, he panics and leaves.

 Eventually a fight occurs and the group are ejected.
 John is led away by several policeman but breaks free, running into the Shadwell end where he is greeted as a hero.
-Marie organises as a beach holiday but after an argument the pair break up and she returns to her parents' house.
+Marie organises a beach holiday, but after an argument the pair break up and she returns to her parents' house.
 John, in a drunk stupor, turns up at Linda's house and the pair begin an affair.

-Shadwell's next opponent is away at Tyneburn and during a stand off inside the stadium the home fans begin throwing objects, one of which a dart hits and injures Gumbo.
+Shadwell's next match is away at Tyneburn.
+During a stand off inside the stadium the home fans begin throwing objects, one of which a dart hits and injures Gumbo.
 Martin and Nik attempt to climb up over the fence separating the two fans but are pulled down by the police.
 Following the game, the firm chase off a group of Tyneburn fans but this leads them to a deserted market place where they are confronted by their firm who are armed with weapons.
-With Shadwell outnumbered other members of the gang run away leaving John and Martin who charge at the gang.
+With Shadwell outnumbered, other members of the gang run away leaving John and Martin who charge at the gang.
 It is later revealed that one of the Tyneburn fans was fatally stabbed and subsequent CCTV footage viewed by Trevor, Eddie and Charlie shows that John is responsible.
 Trevor however trashes the video tape to spare John of conviction.